 BEAAP is a volunteer-based, student-run program which provides assistance to BE applicants from underrepresented groups.
 Applicants are paired with a graduate student who can answer questions about BE and MIT, provide feedback on materials to create a stronger application, and guide applicants through the BE application process.
 BEAAP is supported by the BE Graduate Admissions Committee and the BE Graduate Student Board.
 BEAAP mentors are trained by a faculty member on the Graduate Admissions Committee on BE's admissions criteria and by the Communication Lab on providing feedback for application materials.
 This support is by no means a guarantee of admission as the MIT BE admissions process is completely separate from BEAAP.
 Participation in BEAAP is not considered by the Graduate Admissions Committee during application evaluation.

 The BE Department is excited that you are considering us in your application process!
-If you are wondering if BE is a good fit for you, we encourage you to reach out to BEAAP.
-The application to participate in BEAAP for the 2018 application cycle is now open.
+The application to participate in BEAAP for the 2023 application cycle is now open.
 To join the program, please fill out a short application here.
 After we receive your application, we will contact you for more information and pair you with a volunteer graduate student mentor.
 Mentor pairing occurs on a rolling basis beginning in early October.
 You can email us with questions related to BEAAP at email@example.com.
 For questions about the BE graduate program in general you can email firstname.lastname@example.org.

 Please note that BEAAP is purely volunteer-based: graduate students are offering their time to support prospective applicants, and this support is not considered as part of the admission process.
 BEAAP will accept requests until December 1 in order to provide assistance before the December 15 BE application deadline.
 We encourage applicants to connect with BEAAP early, as we may not be able to guarantee a mentor match late in the application season.